 9. How to Apply for a Job

 If your teen isn’t already working they will soon be applying for a job.
 Do they know where to go to ask for an application at a business?
 Do they have all of the information they need to complete an application?
 How will they do in an interview?
-Practicing these things now, will help them to be confident when it’s time to being their job hunt.
+Practicing these things now will help them to be confident when it’s time to begin their job hunt.

 Interviewing can be super intimidating and to be honest, it might be helpful to practice some interview questions with them at home.
 Indeed.com has a great list of interview questions (with good answers) here.

 TEAM test, Myers Briggs or Enneagram.
 They can take a quick 12-minute test and find their Myers-Briggs type at 16Personalities.com.
 I’ve found the Enneagram to be even more helpful.
 They can take a test for a small cost at https://www.enneagraminstitute.com.
 Another good way to learn what Enneagram Type they might be is to read through the different types.
 Learning about each type will really help them to figure out what number they are.